snxd/deploy-github-promote-action/README.md

-# Solsta Deployments Action for GitHub
+# Solsta Promote Action for GitHub

-This project is a GitHub Action that uses Solid State Networks tools and services to deploy assets from a build to a CDN for downloading.
+This project is a GitHub Action that uses Solid State Networks tools and services to promote a release from one repository to another, or to the head of a single repository.

 The action is compatible with Windows, Linux, and OSX runners.
 Windows self-hosted runners require git-bash (https://git-scm.com/) in the %PATH%.